jojozhuang/dsa-java/README.md

 # Data Structure and Algorithm
-Simplified implementation for common data structures and classic algorithms, both are written in Java.
+Simplified implementation of common data structures and classic algorithms.
+All samples are written in Java.
 ## Data Structures
 * Linked List
 * Stack